carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 Before calculating zonal statistics, we first need to rasterize our `field_cropped` vector geodataframe with the `rasterio.features.rasterize` function.
 With this function, we aim to produce a grid with numerical values representing the types of crop as defined by the column `gewascode` from `field_cropped` - `gewascode` stands for the crop codes as defined by the Netherlands Enterprise Agency (RVO) for different types of crops or `gewas` (Grassland, permanent; Grassland, temporary; corn fields; etc.).
 This grid of values thus defines the zones for the `xrspatial.zonal_stats` function, where each pixel in the zone grid overlaps with a corresponding pixel in our NDVI raster.

-We can generate the `geometry, gewascode` pairs for each vector data-point to be used as the first argument to `rasterio.features.rasterize` as:
+We can generate the `geometry, gewascode` pairs for each vector feature to be used as the first argument to `rasterio.features.rasterize` as:

 ~~~
 geom = field_cropped[['geometry', 'gewascode']].values.tolist()